 Pricing surveys and value research are always of great interest to managers faced with determining the merits of increasing profit margins by raising prices, or the likelihood of increasing revenues by decreasing prices.
-Online pricing studies can be conducted using a variety of methodological approaches, including conjoint analysis, Van Westendorp models and price rating scales.
+You can run effective studies using a variety of research approaches, including conjoint analysis, Van Westendorp models and price rating scales.

-Direct measurement scales ask respondents to respond to likelihood of purchase questions given the price would increase by an extra $5, $10, $15, $20 and so forth.
+Direct measurement scales ask respondents to respond to “likelihood of purchase” questions when the price climbs by an extra £5, £10, £15, £20 and so forth.
 This method is similar to “dollar metric” approaches used in the 1960’s to test how many additional cents would it take to get you to switch from “Coke” to “7up”.
 Respondents were presented with all possible brand combinations and would indicate how much they were willing to pay for one brand over another.

 Many different ways to include premium measures into the pricing scale exist and can be implemented for specific pricing studies.

 Learn more about testing product concepts and features.

 The Van Westendorp method uses a series of questions to identify key psychological price points given the respondents’ introduction to a product description.
 Respondents are asked to report:

 - The price at which the product is so cheap that the respondent would question its quality.